Exclusive: Guinea says Ebola patients sent home after botched blood tests

 TEST TUBE MIX-UP

 MSF said it discovered on Feb.
-6 that blood samples from 43 patients taken from its Donka center had been placed in tubes containing the blood-thinning drug heparin.
+6 that blood samples from 43 patients taken from its Donka centre had been placed in tubes containing the blood-thinning drug heparin.

 Heparin typically takes the form of an invisible coating inside a tube whereas Ebola tubes are either empty or contain a blood preservative called EDTA.
 It should have been easy to identify the correct tubes since the set containing heparin have green lids and the ones used for Ebola are red or purple.

-The World Health Organization (WHO) said staff taking samples had run out of the correct tubes and instead used the heparin tubes, without reporting it.

-"MSF took the incident very seriously and immediately replaced the tubes and opened an investigation," said Rosa Crestani, MSF's emergency program coordinator.
+"MSF took the incident very seriously and immediately replaced the tubes and opened an investigation," said Rosa Crestani, MSF's emergency programme coordinator.

 Three of those tested were later discovered to be Ebola positive and recovered, she said.
-No one who came in contact with the trio contracted the disease.
+No-one who came in contact with the trio who contracted the disease.

-At the Coyah center, Guinea's busiest Ebola facility, which is also supported by staff from the African Union, the samples of nine people were accidentally placed in tubes also containing heparin, said another health official.
+At the Coyah centre, Guinea's busiest Ebola facility that is also supported by staff from the African Union, the samples of nine people were accidentally placed in tubes also containing heparin, said another health official.

 The official said that after initially being found to be negative, three of the nine later tested positive, of whom two died.
 No further cases among contacts of the Ebola patients released from Coyah have been identified, he said.